 Palazzo Vecchio exterior view with clock tower in Florence, Italy.

 Get your booking confirmed instantly

-Skip-the-line entry to Palazzo Vecchio
+Access to Palazzo Vecchio with Skip-the-Line Tickets

-English guided tour (as per option selected)
+English guided tour of Florence's historic sites (as per option selected)

+Palazzo Vecchio exterior view with clock tower in Florence, Italy.